jasonnoble/calculator/README.md

 $
 ```

+## Overall Goals

+1. Get comfortable with RSpec TDD process
+2. Continue practicing Ruby
+3. Get comfortable with staging and committing changes via `git`
+   4. You should commit at least at the end of each iteration.
+The more you commit, the better.

 ## Running Guard

 This repo has a number of automated tasks handled by the Guard gem.
 After creating your topic branch, run the following: